bsmth/content/files/en-us/web/http/guides/cors/errors/corsalloworiginnotmatchingorigin/index.md

 ---
 title: "Reason: CORS header 'Access-Control-Allow-Origin' does not match 'xyz'"
+short-title: "'Access-Control-Allow-Origin' does not match origin"
 slug: Web/HTTP/Guides/CORS/Errors/CORSAllowOriginNotMatchingOrigin
 page-type: http-cors-error
 ---

 {{HTTPSidebar}}

+The origin making the request does not match the origin permitted by the {{HTTPHeader("Access-Control-Allow-Origin")}} header.
+This error can also occur if the response includes more than one `Access-Control-Allow-Origin` header.

-## Reason
+## CORS error reason

 ```plain
 Reason: CORS header 'Access-Control-Allow-Origin' does not match 'xyz'
 ```

-## What went wrong?

-The origin making the request does not match the origin permitted by the {{HTTPHeader("Access-Control-Allow-Origin")}} header.
-This error can also occur if the response includes more than one `Access-Control-Allow-Origin` header.
+## Fixing '`Access-Control-Allow-Origin` does not match' error

 If the service your code is accessing uses a CORS request under your control, make sure it is configured to include your origin in its `Access-Control-Allow-Origin` header.
 In addition, confirm that only one such header is